MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/configure-mdt-deployment-share-rules.md

 -   You can prompt the user or technician for information.
 -   You can have MDT generate the settings automatically.

-In order illustrate these three options, let's look at some sample configurations.
+In order to illustrate these three options, let's look at some sample configurations.

 ## <a href="" id="sec02"></a>Sample configurations